Status as of 1/9/2017

 “Gatekeeper approach”

 Existing approach as documented by the combination of /tools-services-support/it-systems-infrastructure/msinf/aad/apps/, https://wiki.cac.washington.edu/x/2ktJB, and https://wiki.cac.washington.edu/x/p-1NB.
-With this approach, every AAD app must be examined by the Microsoft Infrastructure service team (and may need to first be installed in an evaluation tenant), may need to have risk analysis performed by multiple individuals, then may need to be approved in a once a month activity.
+With this approach, every Entra ID app must be examined by the Microsoft Infrastructure service team (and may need to first be installed in an evaluation tenant), may need to have risk analysis performed by multiple individuals, then may need to be approved in a once a month activity.

 Downsides: